krustlet/krustlet/docs/howto/krustlet-on-gke.md

 krustlet  us-west1-a  n1-standard-1               xx.xx.xx.xx  yy.yy.yy.yy     RUNNING
 ```

+It should take less than 30-seconds to provision the VM.

 Let's determine the instance's internal (!)
 IP to use when creating the Kubernete certificate and
 subsequently running Krustlet.
 In step #4, you'll need to copy this value into the command that is
 used to run Krustlet on the VM: